 LAND USE CONCEPTS: To evolve the components of the vision statement into a master plan for the area, the community was presented with three alternative land use concepts; an urban village, a mixed-use community, and an employment zone.
-These concepts also identified potential options for improved street connections throughout the plan area to help disperse the additional traffic that would be generated by the land use concepts.
 Summaries of these concepts are provided in Appendix 2.
 The most popular option was the mixed-use community, with the housing focused component of the urban-village also receiving positive feedback.
 The participants viewed the employment zone least favorably as it did not sufficiently foster the community connectivity aspirations of the vision statement.
 These preferences have been incorporated into the final plan recommendations.
 However, the plan intentionally avoids making specific land use recommendations for individual properties, other than the identified Opportunity Areas.
 As noted above, the anticipated market demand does not encompass the entire acreage in the study area and some existing uses will remain.
 It will be for the market to determined where the new development occurs, subject to the recommendations of this plan.